Courtesy Pay Overdraft Protection

-If you would like us to authorize and pay overdrafts on ATM and everyday debit card transactions, complete and present a consent form at any JHFCU branch location.
+If you would like us to authorize and pay overdrafts on ATM and everyday debit card transactions, complete and fax, mail, or drop off a consent form at any JHFCU branch location.

 What fees will I be charged if Johns Hopkins FCU pays my overdraft?